Trumps Climate Denial And Green Rollbacks Poised To Fuel Warming - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 6th Nov, 2024) Donald Trump's election victory puts a climate change denier back in the White House, poised to dismantle his predecessor's green policies and jeopardize global efforts to curb human-caused warming.

-During his campaign, the Republican revived his "drill, baby, drill" slogan and even brushed off climate change just days before the vote, quipping, "it's very cool out here today."
+The Republican revived his "drill, baby, drill" slogan during his campaign and in his victory speech described US oil and gas reserves as "liquid gold".

-Experts warn that a second Trump presidency would slam the brakes on the transition to green energy, crushing hopes of hitting crucial long-term climate targets.
+Experts warn that a second Trump presidency would slam the brakes on the transition to green energy, hindering efforts to meet crucial climate targets.

-The impact would be felt immediately: even before his January inauguration, his election would sap the influence of US negotiators at the COP29 UN climate summit, kicking off on November 11.
+His election saps the influence of US negotiators at the COP29 UN climate summit, kicking off on November 11 in Azerbaijan.

-A US retreat from climate diplomacy could seriously undermine global action to cut fossil fuel reliance, giving heavy polluters like China and India a convenient excuse to scale back their own plans.
+A US retreat from climate diplomacy could seriously undermine global action to cut fossil fuel reliance, potentially giving other heavy polluters like China and India an excuse to scale back their own plans.

+"With Trump's win, we now face, at best, a repeat of his last term's climate inaction -- a four-year pause we simply can't afford in this critical decade," said Johan Rockstrom, a climate scientist and director of the Potsdam Institute for Climate Impact Research.

+"With a climate sceptic back in the White House, the pressure on the world, and especially on EU leadership, to act will intensify enormously."

 Trump's track record looms large.
 During his first term he withdrew from the landmark Paris Agreement and has vowed to do so again, after US President Joe Biden brought the world's second-biggest emitter back into the fold.